Pradetto/Self-Taught-Programmer-No-Technical-Background/README.md

 ## Backend Framework

 ### HTML/CSS
-1) if you have the fundamentals of programming taking the FCC 12 hours HTML/CSS course will give you everything you need to start developing your own apps and projects.
+If you have the fundamentals of programming taking the FCC 12 hours HTML/CSS course will give you everything you need to start developing your own apps and projects.
 Here is the link:

 ### Django
 1) After some reserach it came down to Django vs Flask.
 I started with Flask because it was easier but then I realized if you took the time to learn Django the whole framework would force you to have a deeper understanding of everything that goes into Web Development where Flask you would have to choose to add it in.